 Turtles are not the most active of pets.
 However, they are beautiful, friendly, curious, and awe-inspiring.
 Just watching them swim and move around in their habitat can be calming and help relieve stress.
 Kids can learn about patience and gentleness when caring for a turtle, too.

 There are quite a few different types of turtles available on the market to take home as pets.
 But which are the most suitable for a human home life?
-We have put together a list of the 8 best turtles to help make the job of choosing a perfect pet easier.
+We have put together a list of the 8 best turtles to keep as pets to help make the job of choosing a perfect pet easier.

 The 8 Types of Turtle Species That Make Great Pets

 1. Red-Eared Slider